 As part of forest project initiation, there must be a qualitative characterization of the project's baseline.
 The project baseline qualitative characterization is a long-term projection of the forest management practices or activities that would have occurred (or absence thereof) within a project's physical boundaries in the absence of the project.
 The qualitative characterization will serve as the basis to quantify and forecast the project's baseline as carbon stocks (see Part III for more information regarding quantification).
-As the length of a project is the discretion of the forest entity, the minimum timeframe over which a qualitative baseline characterization must be projected is the forest entity's selected duration of the project.
+As the length of a project is the discretion of the forest entity, the minimum timeframe over which a qualitative baseline characterization must be projected is the forest entity's selected duration of the project11.

 Ultimately, the project activity will be assessed against this baseline to determine the project's additionality (see next section) and relative gains and losses of carbon stocks.
-The following paragraphs provide the required framework for characterizing a project baseline, based on the project type.